 • Creative on-site repair and recycling of all materials

-The inaugural mission is currently scheduled to occur in an isolated and remote desert location in late 2025.
+The inaugural mission for the Tesseract-1 habitat is currently being planned to occur in an isolated and remote desert location in 2027.

 The project is co-founded by Mars Desert Research Station alumni Scott Beibin and Elizabeth Jane Cole.